Cancel anytime

 History and Background

-Raytheon Technologies Corp was formed in 2020 through the merger of Raytheon Company and United Technologies Corporation.
-Raytheon Company was founded in 1922, and United Technologies had roots in the late 19th century.
-The merger created a major player in aerospace and defense.
+Raytheon Technologies Corp was formed in 2020 through the merger of Raytheon Company and United Technologies Corporation (UTC).
+Raytheon Company was founded in 1922, initially focusing on electronics and later expanding into defense.
+UTC, established in 1934, comprised companies like Pratt & Whitney and Carrier.
+The merger created a diversified aerospace and defense company.

 Core Business Areas

-- Pratt & Whitney: Designs, manufactures, and services aircraft engines and auxiliary power systems for commercial, military, and general aviation markets.
+- Pratt & Whitney: Designs, manufactures, and services aircraft engines and auxiliary power systems for commercial, military, and business aircraft.

-- Raytheon Intelligence & Space: Develops advanced sensors, training, and cyber and software solutions for intelligence, defense, and civil government customers.
+- Raytheon Intelligence & Space: Develops advanced sensors, training, and cyber and software solutions for civil, military, and commercial customers.

-- Raytheon Missiles & Defense: Designs, develops, and manufactures integrated air and missile defense systems, weapons, and advanced technologies for the U.S. and international customers.
+- Raytheon Missiles & Defense: Designs, develops, and manufactures advanced missile systems, weapon systems, and radar for defense customers.

 Leadership and Structure